How To Spray Paint Interior Walls And Ceilings – Easy Guide For House Owners And Painters

 Preparing a room for paint spraying

 To ensure you get a neat and clean finish, you will need to prepare your room adequately.
-Below is a step by step guide on everything you need to do to have your room prepared.
+Below is a step-by-step guide on everything you need to do to have your room prepared.

 Step 1

-You need to mask all surfaces that you are not going to paint.
+You need to apply masking tape to all of the surfaces that you are not going to paint.
 In case you need to paint the ceilings only, then you will also need to cover the walls.
 Sometimes, you might need to paint different colors on the walls.
-In such situations, you will have to cover the other walls when working on one side,

-Use polythene dust sheets to cover all areas that you don’t want the paint to reach.
+In such situations, you will have to cover the other walls when you are painting walls on one side, Use polythene dust sheets to cover all areas that you don’t want the paint to reach.
 Hold down the dust sheets using masking tape.

 In case you only need to paint one wall, then apply a protective sheet and masking tape to the adjacent wall to get you a neat edge.
-Doing this ensures that you won’t need a paintbrush to get you a beautiful finish on the wall corners.
+Doing this ensures that you won’t need a paintbrush to get you a beautiful finish on the wall corners when you are spray painting walls.

 Step 2

+It would help if you then covered all hardware fittings and fixtures, including radiators that can’t be done using masking tape and dust sheeting.
+The door and window frames will also need to be appropriately masked before you start your project.
 Move all furniture to the middle of the room so that you can cover them adequately.
-Moving all your furniture to the center of the room also gives you adequate space to move around while spray painting.
+Moving all your furniture to the center of the room also gives you adequate space to move around while spray painting with a spray gun.
 Increased mobility ensures that you can get the work done quickly and effectively.

 Step 3

 Cover all the light fittings, heaters, sockets, and switches to ensure that no paint interferes with them.
 Understand that the paint particles can damage the electrical workings of the fixtures and fittings.
 You need to take your time during the preparation step to ensure that you get it done correctly.
+Yes, the preparation will take a long while, as stated earlier.
+However, once you are done, the painting process will take a shorter time when compared to using a paintbrush or roller.

 How to prepare your paint for spraying